rgerkin/mathiasverraes.github.com/_posts/2013-09-05-dddbe-modellathon.markdown

 We formed teams of four people.
 Each team was provided with plenty of [paper](http://www.ikea.com/be/nl/catalog/products/20152281/), markers, and stickies.
 Stijn and me played the role of domain experts.
 We gave a short introduction about "The United Schools of Kazachstan".
-This domain was obviously made up, but most of what we talked about, came from a real project we are working on.
-We gave the people a paper report card for a Kazach pupil, and told them we wanted a better system for making the reports.
+This domain was obviously made up, but most of what we talked about, comes from a real project we are working on.
+We gave the people a paper report card for [a Kazach pupil](https://twitter.com/DDD_Borat), and told them we wanted a better system for making the reports.
 Along the way we introduced more complexity: the different ways pupils can be evaluated, the laws and governmental regulations, the importance of the progress a pupil makes, and the confidentiality of the pupils.